 Which Chromecast Model to Buy

-Chromecast was first released by Google in 2013 as an affordable $35 device that could allow streaming of videos and movies from YouTube, Netflix, and other popular video sources onto the larger screen of your Home Television.
+Chromecast was first released by Google in 2013 as an affordable $35 device that could allow streaming of videos and movies from YouTube, Netflix, and other supported Apps onto the larger screen of your Home Television.

-The second generation of Chromecast was released by Google in 2015, along with Chromecast Audio, another useful device that can convert your dumb speakers into smart ones.
+The second generation of Chromecast was released by Google in 2015, along with Chromecast Audio, another useful device that could turn any speaker into a smart Speaker.

-Let us take a look at the similarities and the differences between the 3 different Models of Chromecast, so that you can make an informed decision about the right Model of Chromecast to buy.
+With this understanding, let us take a look at the similarities and differences between different Models of Chromecast, so that you can make an informed decision about the right Model of Chromecast to buy.

 Following are the similarities between the three different models of Chromecast – First, Second and Chromecast Ultra